UPDATE 3-Boston Scientific shipping problems 'serious' -FDA (Adds details and background throughout, updates shares to close) By Susan Heavey

 The latest FDA warning letter followed an inspection of Boston Scientific's Quincy, Massachusetts, shipping facility that ended in May.

 Agency inspectors said the company did not have adequate management oversight to review quality and "failed to implement procedures to assure that only devices approved for release are distributed."

 It also did not properly document corrective actions or review data that could help pinpoint problems.

 "On a number of occasions, your firm shipped medical devices that were not considered acceptable for release," it said.
 The letter did not mention any impact on patients and an FDA spokeswoman was not available for comment.

-One over one hundred Taxus heart stents that failed a quality test were sent to hospitals.
+Eight Taxus heart stents that failed a quality test were sent to hospitals, although Boston Scientific said it later recovered them.
 The FDA also said the company shipped five Vaxcel units on three different dates after they were recalled in August 2004.

 "Your response does not identify how and when you plan to implement significant, broad-based corrective actions, nor does it provide sufficient evidence to establish that you have made real changes to your current quality system," the FDA said.

-Ryan Rauch, an analyst with Jefferies & Company Inc., said the FDA was not likely to force injunction against the Taxus devices because it would cut the U.S. supply.
+Ryan Rauch, an analyst with Jefferies & Company Inc., said the FDA was likely to take action against the Taxus devices because this is a big concern.
 But he added that the warning highlighted sector woes.